 Welcome to The Kids In Transition Program

 If your family is homeless, or if you are in a temporary living situation due to economic circumstances, your preschool-aged and school-aged children have certain rights or protections under federal law.

-A child or youth is considered homeless and qualifies for services when he or she lacks a nighttime residence that is fixed, regular, or adequate.
+Who Qualifies?A child or youth is considered homeless and qualifies for services when he or she lacks a nighttime residence that is fixed, regular, and adequate.

 This may include the following:

-Sharing housing due to economic hardship, loss of housing, or a similar reason.
+- Sharing housing due to economic hardship, loss of housing, or a similar reason.

-Living in motels, campgrounds, trailer parks, or similar locations due to lack of alternative, adequate accommodations.
+- Living in motels, campgrounds, trailer parks, or similar locations due to lack of alternative, adequate accommodations.